cacaosteve/WalletCoreFFI/README.md

 - “error while loading shared libraries: libwalletcore.so” at runtime (Linux)
   - Ensure the runtime loader can find it: `sudo ldconfig`, or set `LD_LIBRARY_PATH=/usr/local/lib` (or your prefix).

-- iOS/mac: “No such module WalletCoreFFI”
+- iOS/mac: “No such module MoneroWalletCoreFFI”
   - Make sure the package is added to the target’s dependencies and the project resolves package resources.
 The xcframework is included in the repo.